devhliu/dcmCheck/platform/core/src/classes/metadata/README.md

 ## Intro

-For various reasons like sorting, grouping or simply rendering study information, OHIF Viewerbase package and applications depending on it usually have the need to access study metadata.
+For various reasons like sorting, grouping or simply rendering study information, DCMCloud Viewerbase package and applications depending on it usually have the need to access study metadata.
 Before the current initiative there was no uniform way of achieving that since each implementation provides study metadata on its own specific ways.
 The application and the package itself needed to have a deep knowledge of the data structures provided by the data endpoint to perform any of the operations mentioned above, meaning that any data access code needed to be adapted or rewritten.

-The intent of the current module is to provide a fairly consistent and flexible API/Data-Model by which OHIF Viewerbase package (and different viewer implementations that depend on it) can manipulate DICOM matadata retrieved from distinct data end points (e.g., a proprietary back end servers) in uniform ways with minor to no modifications needed.
+The intent of the current module is to provide a fairly consistent and flexible API/Data-Model by which DCMCloud Viewerbase package (and different viewer implementations that depend on it) can manipulate DICOM matadata retrieved from distinct data end points (e.g., a proprietary back end servers) in uniform ways with minor to no modifications needed.